idbrii/unity-findrefs/README.md

 ### macOS

-Job done!
+No additional setup necessary!
 It just uses the `mdfind` built in macOS and has no other dependencies.

 ### Windows